 If you don’t have an identity provider, you can use the One-Time Pin integration, which will email your visitors a one-time pin they can use to authenticate as long as they are included in your policy criteria.
 The One-Time Pin option is enabled by default.
 To integrate with an identity provider, follow the instructions below:

 Select which identity provider you wish to add.
-The current supported identity providers are:
+Access supports the following identity providers today:

-Follow the identity provider-specific options availble here and in the UI.
+Follow the identity provider-specific options available here and in the UI.

 If your organization only uses one identity provider, you can skip the need to select that IdP by enabling Cloudflare Instant Auth.
 With Cloudflare Instant Auth enabled, your users will be redirected directly to your identity provider login page.
 They will not need to select the identity provider; it will default to the single identity provider you have configured.